Community, practice, and science of thriving organizations

-Selected students complete the application, participate in a community interview session and are invited to the +LAB in early fall.
-The program kicks off on Friday, October 6 and runs through the end of February.
-During the program, +LAB students are expected to attend the majority of +LAB events and register for MO455/555 in Winter A semester.
+Selected students complete the application, participate in a community interview session, and are invited to the +LAB in early fall.
+The program is scheduled to kick off in October and runs through the end of February.
+During the program, +LAB students are expected to attend the majority of +LAB events and register for MO 455/555 in Winter A semester.

 Huddles and events

-- Huddles: +LAB learning sessions are called huddles.
-Engage with fellow students during our bi-weekly huddles where we invite organizational and academic leaders to equip and inspire our students with case studies, pioneering research, and positive organizational practices.
-To see what life in a +LAB huddle looks like, check out our Facebook photo album.
+- Huddles: Monthly +LAB Friday learning sessions are called huddles.
+Engage with organizational and academic leaders who equip and inspire our students with case studies, pioneering research, and positive organizational practices.
+Huddles are large group events and typically take place from 11:30 a.m. – 1:00 p.m.
+ET.

-- CPO Events: Gain inspiring and practical research-based strategies for building organizations at our monthly Positive Links featuring leading Positive Organizational scholars from around the world.
-Connect with our community of academics, students, staff, and leaders at our receptions that immediately follow each session.
+- CPO Events: Gain inspiring and practical research-based strategies for building organizations at our monthly Positive Links featuring leading Positive Organizational scholars.
+Positive Links is free and open to the public.

-- +LAB students enroll in MO 455/555: The Science of Flourishing at Work and Beyond, a 7-week course in Winter A semester taught by Jane Dutton.
-This course is designated to give students (undergraduate and graduate) a working and practical knowledge of the growing domain of positive organizational scholarship based on an intensive immersion in POS research and practice.
+- +LAB students enroll in MO 455/555: The Science of Flourishing at Work and Beyond, a 7-week course in Winter A semester, taught by CPO co-founder Jane Dutton.
+This course is designed to give students (undergraduate and graduate) a working and practical knowledge of the growing domain of positive organizational scholarship based on an intensive immersion in POS research and practice.

 - POS is an interdisciplinary approach to leading and being in work organizations in ways that call forth the best in people, resulting in individual and collective flourishing.
 Flourishing is a term that captures the optimal state of functioning of individuals, groups or organizations, with indicators such as thriving, engagement, health, growth and creativity as well as other markers of being in a state of positive deviance.

-- To learn more about the course, check out last year’s MO 455/555 syllabus.
+- To learn more about the course, check out a recent MO 455/555 syllabus.

-- In-person: Applicants are invited to register for one of our Community Interview Sessions once their completed application is reviewed by the CPO Learning Programs Team.
+- Community Interviews: Applicants are invited to register for one of our Community Interview Sessions once their completed application is reviewed by the CPO Learning Programs Team.